mattsaxe17/mattsaxe17/README.md

 ## What I've been working on

--   <a href="https://matthewsaxe.com">matthewsaxe.com</a> - My personal site
+-   <a href="https://matthewsaxe.com">matthewsaxe.com</a> - My personal site - just dropped v3
 -   <a href="https://thegogetters.co">thegogetters.co</a> - A homepage for some dope podcasters
 -   <a href="https://idealstrengthcalculator.com/">Ideal Strength Calculator</a> - An easy way to discover your relative strength
--   matthewsaxe.com V3...
-Lots of new stuff!

 ## What I'm learning (or plan to soon)